-Please note: Children 6 months of age up to 9 years of age receiving the influenza vaccine for the first time in their lives should receive two doses of the seasonal influenza vaccine with a minimum interval of 4 weeks between doses.
-Children who received one or more doses of an influenza vaccine in the past should only receive one dose of an influenza vaccine in every season thereafter.
+Please note: Children 6 months up to and including 8 years of age receiving the influenza vaccine for the first time in their lives should receive two doses of the seasonal influenza vaccine with a minimum interval of 4 weeks between doses.
+Children who received one or more doses of an influenza vaccine in the past should receive only one dose of an influenza vaccine in every season thereafter.